-The protracted humanitarian crisis is layered and complex.
-Limited development recurring coupled with climatic shocks, such as drought and riverine-/flash-flooding give rise to high levels of need among affected populations, while insecurity and conflict severely hinder access to humanitarian actors.
+The protracted humanitarian crisis is multilayered and complex.
+Limited development with recurring coupled climatic shocks, such as drought and riverine-/flash-flooding give rise to high levels of need among affected populations, while insecurity and conflict severely hinder access to humanitarian actors.
 The majority of internally displaced persons (IDPs) reside in overcrowded shelters in densely populated urban areas, further increasing exposure to the risks and impact of COVID-19.